adickname/bus-plan-fullstack/README.md

 # bus-plan

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and tell you somethink about technologies used in the project.

+## Technologies
+Vue.js for creating user interface
+Pinia for state management
+MongoDB Atlas Database for storing data
+Express.js for building API interface
+Auth0 for authentication users

 ## Recommended IDE Setup